Early Intervention Academy

 (4) their Student's enrollment at the Early Intervention Academy is in no way to be construed as an express or implied admission by the District of a violation of the District’s obligation to provide FAPE to their Student.

-For questions about the Early Child Intervention Academy, please contact Kara Hallenberger, Early Intervention Academy Program Manager, at 281-634-9836, or send emails to EarlyInterventionAcademy@fortbendisd.com.
+For questions about the Early Child Intervention Academy, please contact Kara Hallenberger, Early Intervention Academy Program Manager, at 281-634-9836, or send an email to EarlyInterventionAcademy@fortbendisd.com.